 I have been involved in many Sky Survey projects, including X-rays with Ariel V, redshift surveys of IRAS galaxies, the UKIDSS infrared survey, VISTA, and submm galaxies with SCUBA.
 On arrival in Edinburgh, I formed the Wide Field Astronomy Unit, which curates and makes available a variety of databases – for example, the WFCAM Science Archive.

 Right now I am working as part of the LSST:UK consortium.
 This links up to my AGN work, as I am part of the team building the Lasair event broker.
-At the moment, Lasair processes the ZTF alert stream, but it will evolve into an Rubin Observatory / LSST event broker.
+At the moment, Lasair processes the ZTF alert stream, but soon it will be processing alerts from the Rubin Observatory / LSST.

 Observational Cosmology